Fire Science

 Semester Hours 3

 This course is an introduction to the history and philosophy of fire prevention and the need for fire prevention education.
-Course includes fire prevention functions, development and enforcement of fire prevention codes and regulations.
-It also includes the design and implementation of age- appropriate education materials and benefits of community relations, support and programs.
+It includes fire prevention functions, the development and enforcement of fire prevention codes and regulations, the design and implementation of age-appropriate education materials, and the benefits of community relations, support, and programs.

 FSC 160: Hazards Awareness